user4223/cpp-micro-service/README.md

 To be written...

-### Somce background thinking just to keep it somewhere
+### Some background thinking just to keep it somewhere
 **Static linking** is important to have no common dependencies prohibiting partial service updates and to avoid varying runtime dependencies inside docker containers.